Akshayredekar07/Linux/Session03.LinuxFileTypes.md

 ### {C} Device Files

 - In Linux, every device is represented as a file, allowing communication with the device.
+* Device files in Linux represent hardware devices, such as hard drives, keyboards, and network interfaces.
+* They are located in the `/dev/` directory.
+* Two main types: character devices (for sequential data) and block devices (for random access).
+* Accessing device files through system calls allows interaction with hardware.
   - Example:
     ```bash
     tty  # This file represents the terminal